 7. Education

-A daycare center may offer an early-childhood program with a focus on the skills that can prepare your child for preschool and beyond.
+A daycare center may offer an early childhood program that focuses on the skills that can prepare your child for preschool and beyond.

 If this type of preparation is what you want for your child, you can hire a nanny with an early childhood education background.
 During the hiring process, ask about the learning and skill-building activities a caregiver would bring into your home as they care for your child.